google/go-cloud/internal/docs/pubsub/design.md

 * The semantics are simple, making it
     * straightforward to implement the concrete API and the drivers for most pubsub providers
     * easy for developers to reason about how it will behave
-    * less risky that bugs will be present in the concrete API
+    * less risky that bugs will be present in the concrete API.
 * Fairly efficient sending and receiving of messages is possible by tuning batch size and the number of goroutines sending or receiving messages.

 Con: